ultrasage-danz/ultrasage-danz/README.md

-- 🔭 I’m currently working on Solana API
+- 🔭 I’m currently working on Solana API and sckit-learn open source
-- 🌱 I’m currently learning Data Analysis and Blockchain tech.
+- 🌱 I’m currently learning Data Analysis, Blockchain tech and Machine lesrning
-- 👯 I’m looking to collaborate on kaggle
+- 👯 I’m looking to collaborate on all my projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Open-source
 - 💬 Ask me about Python

 <a href="https://github.com/anuraghazra/github-readme-stats">